 While German grammar is often dreaded by German learners, it actually has a few ways it can help make learning the language easier.

 There are some very rigid rules on word order and most verbs conjugate in a similar way to each other.
 Once you understand and learn these rules it can make it easier to quickly put sentences together.

 Once you have your German sentence structure order fixed in your head, you just know that verb has to go in the second position.
 When you get the conjugation patterns sorted, you know that if you’re saying ich (I), the verb is most likely conjugated with an -e ending, and du (you) will probably require a -st ending.

 Sure, there are many difficulties caused by grammar, but many of the rules do help make German easier, once you learn them.

 One of my favourite things about German, especially as an English speaker, is how easy the pronunciation rules are.
 I feel sorry for people learning English as a second language because of all the crazy pronunciation and silent letters.

 The great thing about German is that words are pronounced how they’re spelt.
 Once you learn how each letter sounds, and how vowel combinations sound when they’re put together, German is so easy to pronounce.
 You just follow the words instructions as it were.

-For example, Straßenbahnhaltestelle looks scary, but when you know how each letter sounds, you just break it down into syllables: Sta-ßen-bahn-halte-stelle.
+For example, Straßenbahnhaltestelle looks scary, but when you know how each letter sounds, you just break it down into syllables: Stra-ßen-bahn-halte-stelle.
 The pronunciation instructions are all there once you know the sounds.

 Tips for Learning German